mercoglianoisidoro/cheatsheet/kubernetes/eks/Fargate.md

 - NO NLB or CLB
 - It can't run privileged containers
 - slower startup
-- no dataset of statefulset
+- no daemonset or statefulset